BitAndBlack/typorules/docs/rules.md

 #### Description

-Add a thin non breaking space between between a right angle quote `»` and a word **before** to disallow separating those two.
+Add a thin non-breaking space between a right angle quote `»` and a word **before** to disallow separating those two.

 #### Transformation example